carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/optimization-guide.md

 Now that you understand how the score-calculation process works, and to optimize this process, follow these guidelines:

 - **Considerations**
 	- Put considerations that have a high probability of returning a low score at the top.
-This ensures that lower considerations will be discarded because it's very difficult for lower decisions to beat the higher ones if their first consideration returns a low score.
-A good question we should ask ourselves when doing this is: Does this consideration return a low score most of the time?
+		- This ensures that lower considerations will be discarded because it's very difficult for lower decisions to beat the higher ones if their first consideration returns a low score.
+		- A good question we should ask ourselves when doing this is: Does this consideration return a low score most of the time?
 For example:
 			- `IsTargetInAttackRange` (it usually returns `0.0` because most of the time the target is not in the attack range)
 	- Put considerations that are expensive at the bottom.
 For example:
 		- Considerations using raycasts
 - **Decisions**
 	- Put decisions that have a high probability of returning a high score at the top.
-This ensures that lower decisions will be discarded because it's very difficult for them to beat the higher ones with a high score.
-A good question we should ask ourselves when doing this is: Does this decision return a high score most of the time?
+		- This ensures that lower decisions will be discarded because it's very difficult for them to beat the higher ones with a high score.
+		- A good question we should ask ourselves when doing this is: Does this decision return a high score most of the time?
 For example:
-		- `AttackEnemy` (It usually returns a high score if the enemy is in its attack range)
+			- `FindPlayer` (it usually returns high score because most of the monsters are constantly finding the player)
 			- Decisions with high weights
 - **Decision Makers**
 	- Same as Decisions